matias-ceau/pyfiber/docs/_build/html/_sources/package.rst.txt

 Four main categories of objects exist:

 **Behavior** and **MultiBehavior**
    As the name suggest, these classes extract and describe single or multiple behavioral data files.
-Currently, Imetronic '.dat' files are the default, but *csv* files can also be inputed (In that case they, should follow a specific structure, see ??).
+Currently, Imetronic '.dat' files are the default, but *csv* files can also be inputed (In that case they, should follow a specific structure, see :doc:`configuration`).

 **Fiber**
    This class is used to extract and analyze fiber photometry data.
 Currently it accepts by default Doric systems *csv* files.
 Other file formats may be extracted, by providing the columns labels in the configuration file (see :doc:`configuration`)